tzdanows/mvp-redis-token-auth/readme.md

 # token-based authentication

+a minimal redis token authentication system with a react frontend and a flask backend. a functional register and login which upon authenticating through the sign in page, users will be able to access the api output from: https://softwium.com/api/books which consists of a fulllist of books, structured as shown below:

 ---

-a minimal redis token authentication system with a react frontend and a flask backend. a functional signup and login which upon authenticating through the sign in page, users will be able to access the api output from: https://softwium.com/api/books which consists of a list of books as shown below:

 ```json
 [